rdawg-pidinst/use-cases/16-DTU-Wind-Energy.md

 - Computer Science
 - Social Science

-At the heart of the domain are measurements.
-Generally speaking, wind energy domain immensely cares about the metrological aspects of its instruments since uncertainties of measurands directly translate to for example finances (e.g., the uncertainty of 0.1 m/s in the measured wind speed leads to an estimated saving/loss worth around 10 M£ per year for the 25 year lifetime of a wind farm project) or safety ([failure of wind turbines can be dangerous to people](https://www.youtube.com/watch?v=xwS-FH38Fqg)) .
+At the heart of the wind energy domain are measurements.
+Generally speaking, wind energy domain immensely cares about the [metrological](https://en.wikipedia.org/wiki/Metrology) aspects of its instruments since uncertainties of measurands directly translate to for example finances (e.g., the uncertainty of 0.1 m/s in the measured wind speed leads to an estimated saving/loss worth around 10 M£ per year for the 25 year lifetime of a wind farm project) or safety ([failure of wind turbines can be dangerous to people](https://www.youtube.com/watch?v=xwS-FH38Fqg)) .

+## About DTU Wind Energy
 [DTU Wind Energy](https://www.vindenergi.dtu.dk/english) is one of the world most recognized wind energy institute.
 DTU Wind Energy operates [a number of research and commercial facilities](https://www.vindenergi.dtu.dk/english/test-centers/research-facilities) (some permanent, some mobile) which consists of a large pull of instruments.
 Certain instruments are off-the-shelf-products, while others DTU Wind Energy either develops or modifies to suit particular needs.

 ## Motivation for PIDINST implementation